Tristan and Iseult: Association with Arthur and death

-The earliest surviving Tristan poems include references to King Arthur and his court.
+The earliest surviving Tristan poems already include references to King Arthur and his court.
 Mentions of Tristan and Iseult are also found in some early Arthurian texts.
 Writers expanded the connection between the story and the Arthurian legend over time.

-Shortly after the completion of the Vulgate Cycle (the Lancelot-Grail cycle) in the first half of the 13th century, two authors created the Prose Tristan, which establishes Tristan as one of the most outstanding Knight of the Round Table.
-Here, he is also portrayed as a former enemy turned friend of Lancelot and a participant in the Quest for the Holy Grail.
-The Prose Tristan evolved into the familiar medieval tale of Tristan and Iseult that became the Post-Vulgate Cycle.
+Shortly after the completion of the Vulgate Cycle (the Lancelot-Grail cycle) in the first half of the 13th century, two authors created the vast Prose Tristan, which establishes Tristan as one of the most outstanding Knights of the Round Table in a cycle rivalling the Vulgate, telling many of his new adventures of chivalric kind.
+Here, he is portrayed as a knight-errant, a former enemy turned close friend of Lancelot, and an abortive participant in the Quest for the Holy Grail.

+The Prose Tristan, with (eventually, in the later versions) its distinctive take on the Grail Quest, evolved into the familiar medieval tale of Tristan and Iseult that became a part of the Post-Vulgate Cycle.
 Two centuries later, it became the primary source for the seminal Arthurian compilation Le Morte d'Arthur.

 In the popular extended version of the Prose Tristan, and the works derived from it, Tristan is attacked by King Mark while he plays the harp for Iseult.
 Mark strikes Tristan with a poisoned or cursed lance, mortally wounding him, and the lovers die together.
 The poetic treatments of the Tristan legend, however, offer a very different account of the hero's death, and the short version of the Prose Tristan and some later works also use the traditional account of Tristan's death as found in the poetic versions.

 In Thomas' poem, Tristan is wounded by a poisoned lance while attempting to rescue a young woman from six knights.
 Tristan sends his friend Kahedin to find Iseult of Ireland, the only person who can heal him.
 Tristan tells Kahedin to sail back with white sails if he is bringing Iseult and black sails if he is not (perhaps an echo of the Greek myth of Theseus).
 Iseult agrees to return to Tristan with Kahedin, but Tristan's jealous wife, Iseult of the White Hands, lies to Tristan about the color of the sails.
 Tristan dies of grief, thinking Iseult has betrayed him, and Iseult dies over his corpse.